Woman delivers baby outside Delhi's Safdarjung Hospital, health ministry seeks report | Law-Order

 ''We have not received any complaint (against the hospital) yet,'' he added.

-According to hospital sources, an inquiry has been initiated into the incident and a preliminary report will be submitted soon.

-The Delhi Commission for Women (DCW) has also issued a notice to the hospital, seeking an action taken report in the matter by July 25.
+The Delhi Commission for Women has also issued a notice to the hospital and sought an action taken report in the matter by July 25.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)